Schniggelaus/Cybersecurity-Journey/Progress.md

 ## 15.06.2026
 - Learned about DNS on Tryhackme Course: "How the Web Works"
+- Learned Basic Commands for Linus in the Course: "Linux Fundamentals Part 1" on Tryhackme
+- New structured writeups
+- Created new Writeups:
+-
 ## 14.06.2026
 - Learned about SQL Injection on portswigger